simple2d/simple2d/README.md

 # Simple 2D

-A simple 2D graphics engine.
-[Check out the website »](http://www.simple2d.com)
+A simple 2D graphics engine written in C. [Check out the website »](http://www.simple2d.com)

 Build and install with: